ryankeiper/Callback_Lesson/README.md

 3. Now, we will write the function that will use these three functions as callbacks:

 	Write a function that accepts a CALLBACK as an argument.
-The function should perform some calculation, assign the result of that calculation to a variable, and then pass that variable to its callback.
+The function should perform some mathematical calculation, assign the result of that calculation to a variable, and then pass that variable to its callback.

 4. Try calling this last function three times, with each of your three initial functions as its callback.
 What are the results?